Tag: Geumgang

 Testament to the Bravery of Korean Soldiers

-Melesse Tesemma attests to the bravery of South Korean soldiers, describing hand-to-hand combat of South Koreans during the Battle of Triangle Hill.
-Though his memory is sharp, he has not preserved his letters.
-He wrote many letters, a few to his girlfriend, but more to his mother.
-As an only child, he knew his mother missed him terribly.
-His happiest moment during the conflict was returning to Ethiopia in June 1952.
-Since his return from Korea, he has wished that Ethiopia could learn from the economic successes of South Korea.
+Melesse Tesemma attests to the bravery of South Korean soldiers, vividly recalling their hand-to-hand combat during the Battle of Triangle Hill.
+Although his memory remains sharp, he has not kept his letters.
+He wrote many, mostly to his mother and a few to his girlfriend, knowing that as an only child, his mother missed him terribly.
+His happiest moment during his service was returning to Ethiopia in June 1952.
+Since then, he has hoped that Ethiopia could learn from South Korea's economic successes.

 Richard A. Houser